-The current process of applying for federal financial aid is one of the biggest barriers to a postsecondary education.
-Under the current system, as many as 2 million students who are likely eligible for aid don’t even apply.
+The federal financial aid application process is a significant barrier to getting to and through college.
+Under the current system, as many as two million students who are likely eligible for aid don’t even apply.

-The current FAFSA is complex, redundant, and poorly timed.
-The good news is there are pragmatic steps we can take to fix the FAFSA and help many more students make it to and through college.
-By removing unnecessary questions and tailoring the application to the complexity of the student’s financial situation, more students will be able to apply to get the aid they need.
+Today’s Free Application for Federal Student Aid (FAFSA) is unnecessarily complex and redundant.
+The good news is there are pragmatic steps we can take to fix the FAFSA.
+By removing unnecessary questions and tailoring the application to the complexity of the student’s financial situation, more students will be able to apply and receive the aid they need.